AkkaWakka/MouseBits/readme.md

 ## Description:
-This mod currently adds two hotkeys that allow you to restrict the placement of items in the x or y directions.
-There is a third hotkey that restricts placement to diagonal lines (x=y & x=-y).
+Lets you restrict item placement in North/South, East/West, and diagonal lines Northeast/Southwest & Northwest/Southeast), making it easier to place things in straight lines without having to hold the mouse still and walk in a direction.

-The first item placed will set the placement 'base', and further items will only be placed on the same x, y, or diagonal as the base item.
-You can place items at an offset from the allowed line and they will automagically be placed on on the allowed line at the closest point.
+The first item placed sets the base for the restriction, with further items only allowed on the same x, y, or diagonal line as the base.

+Items placed at an offset from the allowed line will be moved to the allowed line at the closest point from where you placed the itme.
 You cannot place items beyond your reach.

-Pressing a hotkey will toggle its restriction, while changing or rotating the held item will reset the base.
+Placement restrictions can be controlled with either hotkeys or a GUI, and will be reset when your hand empties, or you change or rotate items.

+If you have any comments, suggestions, etc., I'd really apriciate your feedback: [Factorio Forum Post](https://forums.factorio.com/viewtopic.php?f=97&t=42641) | [GitHub Issues](https://github.com/AkkaWakka/MouseBits/issues).

+## Controls
+Pressing a hotkey will enable a restriction (regardless of what restriction is currently active), pressing the same hotkey again will disable it.
+Pressing the reset button will remove any placement restriction.

+The GUI can be accessed by pressing the mouse pointer button on the left of the screen.
+It has toggles for all the restrictions, and will indicate the current restriction state.
+Pressing the remove restriction button will remove any active restriction.

 ## Default Hotkeys
 - Restrict to X line: Shift + X